hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-i-destroyed-digital-ocean-droplet-migrated-to-app-platform-php-mysql-worry-free-cost-effective-managed-hosting.md

 ## DigitalOcean as a Host
 I have been using [DigitalOcean](https://m.do.co/c/92e12787bf7a) for 8 years to host various PHP MySQL websites.

-I feel that they strike a great balance between price and performanve and importantly, unlike other hosting providers the costs are easy to understand.
-I feel you need a PhD to understand Amazon pricing.
+They strike a great balance between price and performance and importantly, unlike other hosting providers the costs are easy to understand.
+You need to be a rocket scientist to understand Amazon cloud hosting pricing.

 I have been using a droplet, costing as little as $4 a month, which has been great.
 However, as times change, I have been getting more concerned about security and wanted peace of mind, so started looking for more of a managed solution.